 Just like the above apps, VidCompact does more than converting videos.
 It can also cut, trim, crop, and compress videos if you need.
 The app supports all major formats like AVI, MKV, FLV, RMVB, 3GP, MPEG, WMV, MOV, etc. What’s different about this app is that you can convert videos from supported formats to MP4 format only.
 Since virtually every device, service, and website supports the MP4 format, it is not that big of a limitation unless you want to specifically convert the video into other formats.

-Not only the user interface is pretty minimal and colorful, the app is very beginner friendly too.
+Not only the user interface is pretty minimal and colorful, is very intuitive.
 Just tap on the “Convert to MP4,” select the video, and tap on the “Save to Gallery” button and you are good to go.
 So, if you are looking for a simple app to convert your videos to MP4 and try VidCompact and see how it works for you.

 aKingi – Video Converter is yet another good app to convert video directly on your Android device.
 The app supports converting videos between a wide range of formats like 3GP, AAC, AC3, AVI, FLAC, MP2, MP3, MP4, MPG, MKV, MOV, etc. While converting, you can pick and choose different options like the codec, video and audio bitrate, video width and height, FPS, frequency, audio tracks, and even the output size.
 Of course, if you are a beginner and want smooth sailing then you can choose the included presets from the drop-down menu next to the Profile option.